joneavila/aesthetic/README.md

 Want to improve **Aesthetic**?

-- If you've found a bug or have a suggestion or question, [open an issue](https://github.com/joneavila/aesthetic/issues/new).
+- If you've found a bug or have a suggestion or question, [open an issue](https://github.com/joneavila/aesthetic/issues/new) or join the discussion on the [dedicated thread in the muOS Discord server](https://discord.com/channels/1152022492001603615/1346862844402208791).
 - To contribute directly, fork the repo and [submit a pull request](https://github.com/joneavila/aesthetic/compare).
 - Check out the wiki for the development guide.